-Disclosure Investments Business Operations Describe management's role in assessing and managing climate-related Management monitors and presents climate metrics and research to the Board including implications of climate-related factors for security valuation, risk, return and capital allocation.
-Management measures and reports the organisation's operational GHG emissions annually.
-Management will obtain risks and opportunities Management monitors and consults with external active investment managers to survey the market of climate opportunity investments.
-External advice is used when investigating and identifying potential climate- independent will obtain independent verification of emissions measurement once standards are determined, and emissions reporting becomes more widespread. related managers to include in the investment portfolio. • Management recommends investment strategy and implements the approved programme, including external mandates and manager appointments to achieve performance objectives, including carbon emissions exposure targets.
-Management will implement plans to reduce the organisation's operational GHG emissions.
-Management expects the external active investment managers to integrate material climate-related factors in their investment decision-making.
-These investment managers report on climate-related factors as part of their regular reporting on ESG matters.
-Management maintains assessments of incumbent and prospective investment managers, including their integration of ESG and climate-related risks and opportunities in their investment processes.
-Management evaluates opportunities for investment in climate solutions.
-Management consults with CFIs on any joint collaborative engagements with companies.
-Management maintains a current list of excluded companies, advises external investment managers accordingly and monitors the impact of exclusions on investment performance.
-Management monitors proxy voting of external investment managers.
+• Describe management's role in assessing and managing climaterelated risks and opportunities

+- Management monitors and presents climate metrics and research to the Board including implications of climate-related factors for security valuation, risk, return and capital allocation. - Management monitors and consults with external active investment managers to survey the market of climate opportunity investments.
+External advice is incorporated, where required, when investigating and identifying potential climate-related managers to include in the investment portfolio. - Management recommends investment strategy and implements the approved programme, including external mandates and manager appointments to achieve performance objectives, including carbon emissions exposure targets. - Management expects the external active investment managers to integrate material climate-related factors in their investment decision-making.
+These investment managers report on climate-related factors as part of their regular reporting on ESG matters. - Management maintains assessments of incumbent and prospective investment managers, including their integration of ESG and climate-related risks and opportunities in their investment processes. - Management evaluates opportunities for investment in climate solutions. - Management consults with CFIs on any joint collaborative engagements with companies. - Management maintains a current list of excluded companies, advises external investment managers accordingly and monitors the impact of exclusions on investment performance. - Management monitors proxy voting of external investment managers.